ovh/utask/README.md

 ### Notification

-Every task state change can be notified to a notification backend. µTask implements three differents notification backends: Slack, [TaT](https://github.com/ovh/tat), and generic webhooks.
+Every task state change can be notified to a notification backend. µTask implements three differents notification backends: Slack, Opsgenie, and generic webhooks.

 Default payload that will be sent for generic webhooks are: